fmadore/Islam-West-Africa-Collection/README.md

 #### JSON-LD Files (`Metadata/JSON-LD/`)
 All metadata is also available in JSON-LD format, with filenames corresponding to the CSV files.

+#### Resource Templates (`Metadata/Resource Templates/`)
+Contains Omeka S resource templates in JSON format.
+These templates define the structure and properties for different types of resources in the IWAC.

 #### Metadata Schema
 The metadata uses a mix of schemas including Dublin Core, Bibliographic Ontology, Friend of a Friend, and Geonames.